czy341181/spconv_pytorch/README.md

-## This code is about the sparse convolution operation based on simple pytorch instead of complited CUDA, more functions are coming soon.
+## This code is about the sparse convolution operation based on simple pytorch instead of complicated CUDA, more functions are coming soon.

 ## Usage